 Climate change as a whole gets a lot of attention and funding.
 In particular, it gets much more attention than many other pressing global issues.
 In 2015, the US government spent about $8 billion per year on direct climate change efforts20 and more on regulations designed to limit carbon emissions (although some of those regulations are now being rolled back.)
 The UK spends about £1 billion per year on climate change projects in developing countries21 and several hundred million dollars are spent each year by foundations.22 On top of this many businesses and universities around the world work on general climate change research or technologies designed to reduce emissions.
 The Climate Policy Initiative counted almost $400b in climate change related spending in 2015.

-Reductions in greenhouse emissions disproportionately reduce the risk of extreme temperature increases relative to median temperature increases, and so approaches for working on climate change in general may be the most effective way to reduce the extreme risks from climate change.23 Approaches to reduce emissions include:
+Reducing greenhouse gas emissions disproportionately reduces the risk of extreme temperature increases relative to median temperature increases — so the best ways of reducing emissions may also be among the most effective ways to mitigate extreme risks.23

-Lobbying governments to introduce policies to reduce greenhouse gas emissions, for example through a carbon tax or quota system.
+Lobbying governments to introduce policies to reduce greenhouse gas emissions, for example through a carbon fee and dividend system.

 ‘Geoengineering’ refers to large-scale interventions in the Earth’s climatic system with the aim of limiting climate change.
 Geoengineering may become more attractive to governments in the future if large temperature increases occur.
 Research we do now about its feasibility, likely side-effects, risks and optimal governance could help future policymakers make more informed decisions about whether to use geoengineering if they face extreme climate change.
 However, continued investment in geoengineering research may also cause less investment in other mitigation and adaptation strategies.
 See GiveWell’s page on geoengineering research for more.